Zagwe dynasty: History

+Royal title

+In his land grants of 1204 and 1225, Lalibela called himself negus ("king"), which was the traditional title for Ethiopian kings.
+Besides negus he also called himself hasani, which means as much as "tutor", "nurse" or "counselor".
+This title first appeared in a 10th-century account by Ibn Hawqal describing an anonymous Ethiopian king, but also features in two undated Ge'ez inscriptions and the 12th-century land grant of king Tantawedem.
+Lalibela's land grants are the last time hasani is associated with the king.
+By the reign of Amda Seyon in the first half of the 14th century it was used to denote a provincial governor.

+Like the kings of Aksum who preceded them, the Zagwe kings bore three names: a baptismal name, a regnal name and finally the surname.

 Foreign relations

 Unlike Aksum, the Zagwe were virtually unknown to the contemporary powers of the Mediterranean.
 The only regular relations seem to have been maintained with Egypt and Jerusalem.
 Although their presence is often claimed to have been of considerable antiquity, it is only in the 11th and 12th centuries when Ethiopians are firmly attested to have lived in Egypt.
 A rare testament for their presence during the reign of the Zagwe is a fragmentary manuscript written in Ge'ez that was recently discovered in the Monastery of Saint Anthony, dating to the mid-12th to mid-13th centuries.

 The earliest sources confirming an Ethiopian community in Jerusalem date to the second half of the 13th century.
 Yet it is still probable that Ethiopians had lived there before.
-In the late 12th century, King Lalibela's knowledge of the town was sufficient enough to have inspired him during the expansion of his capital, adopting Jerusalem's form, attributions and toponyms.
+In the late 12th century, King Lalibela's knowledge of the town was sufficient to have inspired him during the expansion of his capital, adopting Jerusalem's form, attributions and toponyms.